robot-perception-group/AIRCAP-Legacy/README.md

 * /packages/flight -- mandatory packages needed for/on aerial vehicles
 * /packages/optional -- packages required for specific hardware (camera interface modules)
 * /packages/replay -- packages needed to replay data on the ground
-* /scrips/ -- start and stop scripts to run everything locally and remotely - see readme.txt in that directory
+* /scrips/ -- start and stop scripts to run everything locally and remotely on real robots - see readme.txt in that directory
+* /scrips/simulation -- start and stop scripts to run a swarm formation in gazebo simulation - needs additional dependencies

 # Compiling